G-Core/product-documentation/documentation/hosting/payments/troubleshoot-payment-errors.md

 When selecting the currency of payment, please ensure that your chosen payment provider supports that particular currency.
 To check your provider, open **Dashboard** and go to the **Information** section**.**

 *   For payments in EUR, the provider is G-core.
-*   For payments in USD, the provider is G-Core Labs usd.
+*   For payments in USD, the provider is G-Core usd.

 <img src="https://assets.gcore.pro/docs/hosting/payments/troubleshoot-payment-errors/13219595520273.png" alt="">